AlexMilman/steamgifts-group-management-tool/README.md

 ### Current Features
 The tool currently implements the following features:
-* CheckMonthly - Returns a list of all users who didn\'t create a "monthyl" giveaway in a given month (according to defined rules)
+* CheckMonthly - Returns a list of all users who didn\'t create a "monthyl" giveaway in a given month (according to defined rules).
+Response example: https://imgur.com/a/4RsM9
-* UserCheckFirstGiveaway  - Check if users comply with first giveaway rules (according to defined rules)
+* UserCheckFirstGiveaway  - Check if users comply with first giveaway rules (according to defined rules).
+Response example: https://imgur.com/a/afSBB
-* UserFullGiveawaysHistory  - For a single user, show a detailed list of all giveaways he either created or participated in (Game link, value, score, winners, etc.)
+* UserFullGiveawaysHistory  - For a single user, show a detailed list of all giveaways he either created or participated in (Game link, value, score, winners, etc.).
+Response example: https://imgur.com/a/FQaqz
-* GroupUsersSummary  - For a given group, return summary of all giveaways created, entered and won by members
+* GroupUsersSummary  - For a given group, return summary of all giveaways created, entered and won by members.
+Response example: https://imgur.com/a/WSkt1
-* UserCheckRules - Check if a user complies to group rules
+* UserCheckRules - Check if a user complies to group rules.
+Response example: https://imgur.com/a/oCL3N

 ## How to Install and Run
 ### Python